Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 5. Repeat step 4 for the `EVGH_TripExternalizations2SignalR` Function.

 6. Repeat step 5 for the `EVGH_TripExternalizations2CosmosDB` Function.
+This is located in the Trip Archiver Node.js Function App.

 ### Connect Event Grid to Logic App